-Based on NSY Department of Health, Chenango County's number one health concern is obesity.
+Many Americans are overweight, under exercised and at risk for associated health problems.
+Smithville is no exception.
 There is a need for convenient opportunities to obtain exercise through walking in the hamlet of Smithville Flats.
 Local roads do not have walkable shoulders and there is a higher volume of traffic in the hamlet.
 Residents need to either walk in the road or drive to Greene or another area to walk.